Bergdahl swap may make closing Guantanamo harder

 Sen. Saxby Chambliss, R-Ga., said Bergdahl appeared "drugged" but not at imminent risk of death.

 Director of National Intelligence James Clapper met with a few senators earlier Wednesday, a day after Obama’s chief of staff, Denis McDonough, and senior adviser John Podesta struggled to soothe tempers among Senate Democrats.
+Some senators received personal apologies for not being consulted before the exchange.

 A Clapper spokesman later released a statement saying the intelligence chief’s support for the operation was influenced by the upcoming drawdown of U.S. forces from Afghanistan, which would allow fewer military resources to be dedicated to Bergdahl’s rescue.